eth-p/uni-chip8/docs/project/Product-Document.md

 #### Release 2 - Emulator II & Tools (07/02/2019 - 27/02/2019)

 Release 2 will include refinements to the emulator.
 The previous emulator will be designed to work, while Release 2 will focus on code quality and optimizations.
-Release 2 might include a CHIP-8 assembler to greatly improve program development.
+Release 2 may include a CHIP-8 assembler/disassembler and debugger to greatly aid program development.

 #### Release 3 - Programs (28/02/2019 - 13/03/2019)

 By this point, the CHIP-8 and Webpage should be complete, or be near completion.
 We are targeting to begin CHIP-8 program development at this point.

 ##### Program Ideas

+These program ideas are not final.

 - Pong
 - Flappy Bird